JamesTurnerGit/CV/README.md

 Responsible for processing large point clouds gathered from LiDAR scanners into accurate computer simulations of overhead power-lines and other utilities.
 During my time here my love for coding and puzzle solving was reignited.

 Fixed a systematic issue with a massive ground model with a custom script. saved several thousand pounds in man-hours alone.
-Decided to go into programming as a career because this event was so fufilling.
+Decided to go into programming as a career because this event was so personally fulfilling.

 Solved a lot of additional problems in production by continuing to write scripts in Python and MicroStation Basic.